glundgren93/glundgren93.github.io/_posts/2016-7-4-Closures.md

 The above function exposes (returns) another function.
 When we assign the function to a variable, the variable will become the exposed function.
 Even though the outer function has returned, the inner function still has acccess to the variables inside the outer function scope.

+That's why when execute the **reportVariable** function we get the value assigned to it inside the outer function.

 # Data Privacy

 Closures are one way to enable data privacy in Javascript.
 You can't access the data from an outside scope except through methods defined within the closure scope.